A politics degree can open doors to a range of careers, including political work, social and political research, journalism, PR and marketing

 - media organisations.

-Other employers include the United Nations (UN), the European Commission, the Civil Service, non-governmental organisations (NGOs), lobbying, campaigning, and voluntary organisations and the public sector in general.
+Other employers include the United Nations (UN), the Civil Service, think tanks, non-governmental organisations (NGOs) and voluntary organisations, and the public sector in general.

 Skills for your CV